-- 1. Consideration: JMI is prepared to pay \$3.65 for each share of Designs' common stock.
-The per share consideration represents a significant premium over the recent trading range for Designs' common stock and delivers significant current value to Designs' shareholders. - 2.
-Structure: JMI (or its affiliates) will acquire Designs in a cash tender offer for all of the outstanding common stock of Designs at \$3.65 per share (the "Tender Offer"), subject to the condition that not less than 51% of the outstanding common stock is tendered.
+1. Consideration: JMI is prepared to pay \$3.65 for each share of Designs' common stock.
+The per share consideration represents a significant premium over the recent trading range for Designs' common stock and delivers significant current value to Designs' shareholders.

+2. Structure: JMI (or its affiliates) will acquire Designs in a cash tender offer for all of the outstanding common stock of Designs at \$3.65 per share (the "Tender Offer"), subject to the condition that not less than 51% of the outstanding common stock is tendered.
 We will commit to a merger (the "Merger") between Designs and a newly formed affiliate of JMI as promptly as practical following completion of the Tender Offer, in which any shares of Designs common stock not tendered will be exchanged for \$3.65 in cash.
 This proposal does not constitute a binding commitment and does not reflect all matters upon which agreement must be reached in order to complete this transaction.
-The Tender Offer and the Merger would be accomplished through an appropriate merger agreement containing customary representations and warranties, conditions and other terms, including a customary termination fee.
+The Tender Offer and the Merger would be accomplished through an appropriate merger The Board of Directors Designs, Inc. April 28, 1999 Page Two (2)

+agreement containing customary representations and warranties, conditions and other terms, including a customary termination fee.